Aspendas/aurora/README.md

 # What is Aurora?
-A project that supports people suffering from addictions for Google's Solution Challenge
+A project that supports people suffering from addictions for GDSC Solution Challenge

 ## Installation